hydralang/humboldt-doc/source/basics.rst

 additional nodes to connect to, including those nodes with IDs closest to its own.

+.. sidebar:: Conduit Persistent Storage

+   The self-assembly discussion assumes that an administrative client directs the Humboldt node to connect to another node.
+This is simple for new nodes, but having to do this in the case of a node restart is obviously suboptimal.
+Therefore, it is **RECOMMENDED** that Humboldt nodes store at least the ID and exposed conduit(s) of the node with the closest ID in persistent storage.
+(It is also **RECOMMENDED** that other discovered nodes also be stored in that persistent storage.)
+This will allow a restarting node to reconnect to the Humboldt network quickly.

 The first rule of self-assembly is simple: any time a node becomes aware of another node with an ID closer to its own than any of its current direct links, the node **MUST** immediately initiate a